March 11, 2016

-Sir Vellichor stood before what looked like a throne clapping vigorously.
-In his thick British accent, he told us our performance was riveting, in particular Tectonica’s noticeable rise in anxiety and nervousness as the blood moon clock ran down.
-He was enthralled as she frantically navigated me carefully through the castle maze as to not force me to kill anymore of the people she has sworn to protect.
+Sir Vellichor stood before what looked like a throne, clapping vigorously.
+In his thick British accent, he told us our performance was riveting, in particular Tectonica‘s noticeable rise in anxiety and nervousness as the Blood Moon clock ran down.
+He was enthralled as she frantically navigated me carefully through the castle maze, so as not to force me to kill any more of the people she has sworn to protect.

 WEIGHT: 169 lbs.

 HAIR: Brown; gray

 After giving us a standing ovation, he snapped his fingers twice, triggering Bach’s “Cum Sancto Spiritu, Mass in B Minor” to fill the Library.
 The drums, trumpets and voices in perfect unison resonated all around us, relaying jubilant triumph in the purest of song forms.
 I looked at Sir Vellichor next.
 His head was tilted back, with his face towards the dark abyss above the Library.
 His eyes were closed, and with each thump of the drums in the song, he pumped his fist on rhythm and shook his head, as if he were in a trance.
 Then, he slowly tilted his head to gaze upon Tectonica once more and then offered us champagne to celebrate.
 Naturally, we refused.
 Instead, I demanded Sir Vellichor cease with the charades and release everyone he had kidnapped immediately.